 Not at all.
 Entry to Parallel is open to all, regardless of age or ability.
 We actively encourage everyone to take part as we want our event to be as inclusive as possible.
 We hope families, friends, colleagues and community members will unite to take on a challenge together.

-2. What are the race distances?
+2. What are the Parallels?

 3. Is this a competitive event?

 Only if you want it to be.
 It’s not about a single winner, but coming together to support each other over the finish line.
 We believe every participant should be celebrated for taking part.

 5. What age do I have to be to enter?

 Participants who have a friend of family member to accompany them around the course can be any age.

 6. What if some participants don’t feel comfortable in large crowds?